steam/presentations/oss-by-default/open-source-by-default.md

 ---

-# 4. Open-Source encourages best practices
+# 4. Best practices

 ^ Having the team work in the open enforces that everyone on the team is following the best practices/engineering processes.
 There is nothing like having the team's work in full view to motivate folks to produce their best work.

 ---

+# 5. Improve Communication

+^ Working in the open requires better communication.
+Members of the team will, be necessity, begin to communicate more clearly and thoroughly when their audience is larger than the person sitting next to them.

+---

 # Don't give it **all** away

-^ Your value in the company is more about the running system, the users, the team you've built and the relationship with your customers or users than the bricks used to build the system.
+^ At Ello, the value of our network is the thriving community of creators sharing their work and ideas with others.
+The database containing the creator's work and interactions is our core business value, not the building blocks of technology.

 ^ Keep the truly proprietary stuff closed source.
 Focus on protecting the things that should protected and open-source the rest.